Compressing Over-the-Counter Markets: Portfolio Compression

-In a market following the definitions of dealers and customers provided in Section 3, we thus see that compression will only take place in the intra-dealer network because no closed chains of intermediation will be present in the customer network.
-This situation is similar to the conservative case.
-Nevertheless, the compression on the intra-dealer network is now non-conservative.
-As a result, the intra-dealer network will form a bi-partite graph with 0 residual intra-dealer excess.
+Note that, in a dealer-customer market, a hybrid compression will only affect the intra-dealer segment because no closed chains of intermediation exist in the customer segment.
+As a result, the intra-dealer network will form a bipartite graph with zero residual intra-dealer excess.

 \begin{proposition} Given a market $G=(N,E)$, if

 then, a compression operator $c^h()$ satisfying a hybrid compression tolerance set $\Gamma$ leads to